thruthesky/super_library/docs/chat.md

 ## No of Chat room message for blocked user

+@TODO: This clause is ambiguios.
+Update it more.

 - Login user is A, the other user id B
-    - A sent 2 message to B
+    - A sent 2 messages to B
         - The no of new messages is 2.
         - Then, A blocked B.
             - The no of new messages is still 2.